-Sophie Minich became CIRI’s president and chief executive officer in January 2013.
-As CIRI president and CEO, Minich is responsible for the development and implementation of the company’s corporate strategies, programs, policies and procedures.
+Sophie Minich became CIRI’s president and CEO in January 2013.
+In this capacity, Minich is responsible for the development and implementation of the company’s corporate strategies, programs, policies and procedures.
 She oversees all the company’s business operations and is the primary contact with the company’s stakeholders.

-Minich, who is of Athabascan descent and a shareholder of both CIRI and Doyon shareholder who grew up in Seward, Alaska.
+Minich, who is of Athabascan descent and a shareholder of both CIRI and Doyon, Limited, grew up in Seward, Alaska.
 She joined CIRI in 1993 and has served as chief operating officer, senior vice president of business development, chief financial officer, vice president of administration and director of accounting.
 She also served as president and CEO of CIRI Alaska Tourism Corporation.

-Minich chaired the 2010 United Way of Anchorage community giving campaign.
+Minich holds a bachelor’s degree in finance from the University of Alaska Anchorage (UAA).
 She was inducted into the Anchorage Athena Society in 2008, is a 2011 YWCA Women of Achievement Award recipient and the recipient of the 2013 UAA Alumni of Achievement Award.
-She holds a bachelor’s degree in finance from the University of Alaska Anchorage.